Introduction

 Exhibition Venue

 The Carnegie Museum of Art in Pittsburgh, Pennsylvania, serves as the exclusive venue for the Carnegie International.
-Housed in a historic Beaux-Arts building that has undergone several expansions since its founding, the museum provides diverse exhibition spaces that accommodate a wide range of artistic practices.
+Housed in a historic Beaux-Arts building that has undergone several expansions, the museum provides diverse exhibition spaces that accommodate a wide range of artistic practices.

-The exhibition typically occupies multiple galleries throughout the museum, including the grand Hall of Sculpture, the Heinz Galleries, the Forum Gallery, and often extends into public spaces, the museum's façade, and sometimes into the adjacent Carnegie Museum of Natural History.
-This institutional context creates a unique environment where contemporary art engages directly with historical collections and architectural spaces.
+The exhibition typically occupies multiple galleries throughout the museum, including the grand Hall of Sculpture, the Heinz Galleries, and the Forum Gallery, and often extends into public spaces and the adjacent Carnegie Museum of Natural History.
+This context creates a unique environment where contemporary art engages directly with historical collections.

 Venue Location

-The Carnegie International takes place at the Carnegie Museum of Art, located in the Oakland neighborhood of Pittsburgh, Pennsylvania.
+The Carnegie International takes place at the Carnegie Museum of Art, located in the Oakland neighborhood of Pittsburgh, a hub of cultural and educational institutions.